felddy/foundryvtt-docker/README.md

 ### Docker Compose ###

-1. Pull the new image from Docker hub:
+1. Pull the new image from Docker Hub:

     ```console
     docker-compose pull